HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

   )
 }}

+What's even more interesting is that kerning is also the most common feature tag used in the `font-feature-settings` property.
+Nearly 3.2% of sites manually enable (or worse, disable) kerning.
+There is no need for that; it is enabled by default.
+In fact, there is no need to _ever_ change kerning settings through `font-feature-settings` or the higher level <a hreflang="en" href="https://drafts.csswg.org/css-fonts/#font-kerning-prop">`font-kerning property`</a>.
+Disabling kerning won't make your site faster, but your typesetting will be poorer for it.

 The other most used features are roughly in line with what type designers actually include: ligatures and various numerals.
 It is interesting to see the `palt` (proportional alternates) feature in this list, as it is primarily used for CJK fonts (which themselves aren't common because they are usually too large to be used as web fonts, even with WOFF2 compression).
 Like kerning, the `calt` feature (contextual alternates) is enabled by default and should not be explicitly enabled or disabled.
 There are many other useful OpenType features such as stylistic sets, character variants, small caps, and swashes that have low usage, but have the potential to really enhance your typography.
 Our recommendation is to drop your fonts in <a hreflang="en" href="https://wakamaifondue.com/">Wakamai Fondue</a> and explore all the hidden superpowers.

-Overall, usage of OpenType feature usage is quite low on the web.
-We were hoping most people are using the high-level `font-variant` properties to enable OpenType features, but their usage is even lower than `font-feature-settings`.
-The `font-feature-settings` property is used on 12.6% of sites, while the `font-variant` properties are used on only 3.5% of sites.

 {{ figure_markup(
   image="usage-of-font-feature-settings-vs-font-variant.png",